 In this social media age, many educators and entrepreneurs forget about one of the most tried-and-true ways for marketing an online course: blog posts.
 Think of your blog as a gateway to your paid content.
 You’ll use it to demonstrate your expertise, help your audience, and develop an internet presence.

-If you learn basic SEO principles and blog regularly, you can establish a devoted audience.
+learn basic SEO principles and blog regularly, you can establish a devoted audience.
 Even if you don’t have many readers or commenters at first, keep publishing on a regular schedule.
 Eventually, your tribe will find you.

 Before you start your blog, however, think carefully about what to call it—your title can greatly affect how you market your online course.
 You can use your own name or a keyword related to your specific audience or subject, but make it snappy and memorable.